asyaharoyan/api-inspira/README.md

 # Database

 For the production environment, has been used **PostgreSQL**, a powerful and reliable open-source relational database.

-The database is hosted by **ElephantSQL**, which provides a cloud-based PostgreSQL-as-a-Service, ensuring scalability and performance for our application.

 # Models